Just 4 Teens

 Is Alateen for you?

 Alateen offers help for young people whose lives have been affected by someone else’s drinking.
 Sometimes the active drinking has stopped, or the active drinker may not live in the household anymore.
 Even if the alcoholic is receiving treatment, or has moved out, we are still affected.
-Here are frequently asked questions to help decide whether or not Alateen is for you.
+Review the frequently asked questions and/or take a self quiz to help decide whether or not Alateen is right for you.

 icon-teens-alanon-d6e7fc